Gibbons Building, Room 109

 JoAnn Yoshida Cornell was born in Denver, raised in Lakewood and graduated from Alameda High School.
 She earned her Bachelor of Arts and Masters of Education from Colorado State University.
 She is a first generation college student.
 JoAnn was fortunate to have mentors who challenged her and encouraged her to try new things.
 JoAnn has served as an academic advisor, assisted with internships, and worked as a career counselor.
 She enjoys working with students and finding ways to connect students with resources, people, and opportunities.

-Dora S. Frias is currently the Director of the Pride Resource Center at Colorado State University.
-Previously, she served as the Program Director of Latinx Student Services at the University of Colorado Denver.
+Dora S. Frias is currently the Director of El Centro at Colorado State University.
+Previously, she served as the Director of the Pride Resource Center at Colorado State University after serving as the Program Director of Latinx Student Services at the University of Colorado Denver.
 She was born in Durango, Mexico and grew up El Paso, TX.
 She earned her B.S. from Texas A&M University in Kinesiology and her M.S. at Colorado State University in Student Affairs in Higher Education.
 Dora has worked as a physical and health educator in the K-12 educational system and has spent the last 8 years working in Student Affairs and Higher Education, specializing in social justice education and advocating for underrepresented students on a variety of campuses across the country.
 Dora is a Co-Lead facilitator for the LeaderShape Institute, a graduate of the Social Justice Training Institute and has been featured on a Higher Ed Live episode titled “LGBTQ + Latinx Issues in Student Affairs.”
 Through her work with students she hopes to create a community that fosters mutual respect, justice and equality for all.
 Outside of all that, she enjoy cooking, listening to QTLatinx podcasts, and spending time with her partner, their kiddo and family.

 Emerald Green currently serves as the Assistant Director for the Black/African American Cultural Center.
 With strong roots and family ties in Oakland, California – Emerald has received a Bachelor of Arts from San Jose State University in Child and Adolescent Development and a Masters in Arts from University of San Francisco in Higher Education and Student Affairs.
 She enjoys executing student-focused programs and services that supports their development and unique potential, inspiring them to be active and socially-just learners, successful graduates, and engaged global citizens.